Thomas Blanton, KKK bomber of 16th St Baptist Church

 A decade earlier, the U.S. Justice Department concluded that former FBI Director J. Edgar Hoover had blocked prosecution of Klansmen in the bombing.

-Associated Press Writer Daniel Yee in Atlanta contributed to this report.
+Associated Press writer Daniel Yee in Atlanta contributed to this report.